- About Us

 If these conditions are not met or you do not pass successfully your PhD exam, then the application is turned down by the FNR without any further evaluation.

 If you do not have your PhD certificate when applying, then you must join a statement by your supervisor who pledges the quality of the thesis and her/his confidence in the successful completion of the PhD.

-The AFR funding only start when your certificate for the successful completion of the PhD has been received by the FNR.
 In this specific case, retroactive payments are only possible up to the date of the certificate.